 Shipping income that is attributable to transportation that begins or ends, but that does not both begin and end, in the United States will be considered to be 50% derived from sources within the United States.
 Shipping income attributable to transportation that both begins and ends in the United States will be considered to be 100% derived from sources within the United States.
 The Company is not permitted to engage in transportation that gives rise to 100% U.S. source income.
 Shipping income attributable to transportation exclusively between non-U.S. ports will be considered to be 100% derived from sources outside the United States.
-Shipping income derived from sources outside the United States will not be subject to U.S. federal income tax.
+Shipping income derived from sources within the United States.
+Shipping income derived from sources within the United States.
+Shipping income derived from sources outside the United States.